-Unit size restrictions, allowing no pick-up trucks, a minimum length of time for rental of properties, limiting the height of structures to two stories, no boat ramps, a possible HOA requirement, and considering lists of suggestions from residents.
+Unit size restrictions, allowing no pick-up trucks, a minimum length of time for rental of properties, limiting the height of structures to two stories, no boat ramps, a possible requirement to establish an HOA, and considering lists of suggestions from residents.

 The Board discussed transferring the North Hotel property to the CID, which will be retained as open space for public use.